net-lisias-kspu/ContractConfigurator/Parameters.md

         // order.
 Generally this name will never be displayed to the player.
         // (Optional)
         defineDockedVessel = My New Vessel

+        // Text for the contract parameter.
+        // Default varies depending on the situation.
+        //title =
     }

 ##### Orbit